ElementalCognition/glucose/readme.md

 This repository contains links to the full GLUCOSE data and GLUCOSE-trained models, as outlined in the main GLUCOSE paper.
 The dataset and models are released under [Creative Commons Attribution-NonCommercial 4.0 International Public License](https://creativecommons.org/licenses/by-nc/4.0/legalcode)

-# Models Pretrained on the GLUCOSE Data
+# Models Trained on the GLUCOSE Data
-This repository contains links to the best performing models, as outlined in the paper.
-Click on the links in the table below to download our pre-trained models or go to their respective directories for scripts and data to replicate our results on the test set.
+This repository contains links to the best performing trained models, as outlined in the paper.
+Click on the links in the table below to download our models or go to their respective directories for scripts/data to replicate our results on the GLUCOSE test set.

 |Model Name | Fine-tuned Model | Pre-trained Model | Scripts | Data |
 |:----------|:---------:|:------:|:-----------:|:-------:|